 The taught programme

-The taught commitment for each year is: 24 evening classes and two study days; six residential weekends; Easter School; and five Tutor group meetings.
+The taught commitment for each year is: 24 evening classes and two study days; six residential weekends; Easter School; and four Tutor group meetings.

 Evening classes are taught locally in Exeter and Truro (and, for Level 4 modules, Plymouth) and cover the material of New Encounters in Theology.